aberke/quiz-widgets/README.md

 	add other share options -- embed currently commented out (it is also hidden on mobile by the css)

+- use animate in javascript rather than timeout

 -facebook app still in development mode